Itsfitts/AppCoder/README.md

     *   Transfer the downloaded `.apk` file to your Android phone.
     *   On your phone, open a file manager, find the `.apk`, and tap to install.
         *   👉 You might need to **enable "Install from unknown sources"** in your phone's settings.
-    *   After AppCoder installs and completes its initial setup (grant permissions, wait for components):
+    *   After AppCoder installs and completes its initial setup (grant permissions, wait for installation of all the dependencies):
         *   Tap the **🔵 blue plus (+) button**.
-        *   Enter an **App Name**, a **simple App Description** (keep ideas straightforward for this MVP!), and paste your **Gemini API Key**.
+        *   Enter an **App Name**, a **simple App Description** (keep it simple for now more complex apps will be possible in the future), paste your **Gemini API Key** and press "Generate & Modify App".
-        *   Tap "Continue."
-    *   After code generation by the LLM (this can take a moment, especially on the first app build), you'll be prompted to **build** your new app.
+    *   After code generation by the LLM, press **continue to build**.
     *   When installing your *generated app*, you might need to **expand the installation prompt to find and select "Install anyway"**.

 ---

 ## 💡 What is AppCoder?

 AppCoder transforms your plain English descriptions into working app code using advanced LLMs like **Google's Gemini 2.5 Flash Preview**.
-[No change, keeping your specified model]

 Simply describe your app vision, and AppCoder handles the code generation.